Music and Business Internship Class and Competition

 In perhaps a first of its kind, this entrepreneurship internship class is a collaboration between the entrepreneurship major in the Fowler College of Business, and the College of Professional Studies and Fine Arts.
 The goal of the course is to replace a traditional onsite internship experience with a interdisciplinary, semester-long course that incorporates learnings from both the Management Department and the Music Department at San Diego State University (Michael Sloan, MGT 401, Dr. Eric Starr, MUS 530).
 Semester-based research and learning culminates into students competing to develop a music-oriented startup business plan at the end of the semester.

 This experiential approach creates cross-disciplinary student teams from two colleges working on a potential music business startup.
-Specifically, entrepreneurship students from the music and business programs formed collaborative teams as an innovative approach to bring music, technology and business together to accelerate the development of industry-changing start-ups.
+Students from the music and business programs form collaborative teams as an innovative approach to bring music, technology and business together to accelerate the development of industry-changing start-ups.
 The student teams will develop and pitch a business plan at the end of the semester for the development of either a new recording studio or the creation of live music events.

 BizTunes Startup Business Plan Competition

 Date: December 3, 2020 Time: 4pm – 6pm

 - Five minutes to present music

 - Five minutes Q & A from judges

 Serum is the $500 competition winner for the Fall competition, 2020